Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Inventory</b></summary>

 <u><b>Inventory</b></u>.
 You have 10 slots, which can be filled with objects, or bundles of 3 objects like acorns or bottle caps. <b>Heavy</b> objects take two slots.
 You'll fill it up with objects, although it can also fill up with <b>Fatigue</b>.
 If you have to add something to your Inventory and you don't have the space, you're <b>Exhausted</b> and can't move until you take something off.
+If you're exhausted and need to add Fatigue, you instead lower your Vigor by 1.
 </details>

 ***